Skip to Content

 3. Use your fingers with a sharp small knife to gently lift the skin that was cut on the bottom to lift up and pull upward to peel away the skin.

-4. Once peeled, you can cut the peaches as desired.
+4. Once you peel them you can cut the peaches as desired.
 They can be sliced, diced, or used in your Peach Baked Oatmeal or to make this goodie.

 This one was made in a 9×13 inch pan which will serve about 8 or so with ice cream or whipped topping on top.
 If you wanted to make it in a bundt I would follow our Peach Cobbler Pound Cake as that one comes out quite amazing and so pretty.